Paul-VB/PLS/README.md

 ## How to use this?

 ### Installation
-Assuming you have KSP and kOS installed, download the files into your `Kerbal Space Program\Ships\Script\` folder.
+Assuming you have KSP and kOS installed download the zip file, and copy all the files into the `Kerbal Space Program\Ships\Script\PLS` folder.